For a SaaS vendor, technical documentation is not just an internal tool. It is a lever of trust.

 The customer will have the impression that:

-Result: it will ask to compensate for this lack of transparency by reinforced audit clauses, which are often expensive and intrusive.
+Result: they will seek to compensate for this lack of transparency through reinforced audit clauses, which are often expensive and intrusive.

 The opposite excess is no better.

-Sharing too detailed information about your architecture, APIs, or internal security measures can unnecessarily expose your SaaS to risks:
+Sharing overly detailed information about your architecture, APIs, or internal security measures can unnecessarily expose your SaaS to risks:

 Transparency should not be confused with exposure.